What are the best tools to automate your social media?

 It's not a set it up and forget it process, though.
 You still need to look at the analytics and decide what stays and what doesn't.

 So after it's been running for a while, you can remove poor performing pins, add new pins, change schedules.
 And this you can do in 15-20 minutes once every month or two.

-But before you decide which tool is the right one for you, let me give you ONE LAST TIP:
+But before you decide which social media automation tool is the right one , let me give you ONE LAST TIP:

 Before you decide and commit to any of these social media automation tools, don’t look at the number of profiles included but the number of posts you can have in the queue.

 Are they sufficient for what you want?
 And remember, in most cases, paying for a higher plan might not be worth it.
 Use one of the free or cheaper tools instead.